Sriparno08/Sriparno08/README.md

-<h1 align="center">👋 Hello, I am Sriparno!</h1>
+<h1 align="center">👋 Hello, I'm Sriparno!</h1>

 <h3>About Me</h3>

-<p>I am a frontend developer building beautiful, responsive websites.
-Besides, I am a technical writer publishing informative, in-depth articles on multiple platforms.
-I am also an open source contributor who is improving projects a tiny bit with each contribution.</p>
+<p>I'm currently mastering the art of building beautiful, responsive and interactive websites as a frontend developer.
+Besides that, I'm publishing accurate, informative and comprehensive articles on multiple platforms as a technical writer.
+I'm also enhancing small to large-scale projects by a tiny bit with each contribution as an open-source contributor.</p>

 <hr>